PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI1.md

 *Figure 1: Traditional vs. machine learning.*

 Machine learning can come in handy when making data-driven decisions, uncovering relevant factors that humans might overlook.
-However, it does not ensure fair decisions.
+However, it does not ensure fair decisions :confused:.

 Before we can start with our quest to make AI more 'fair', we need to define the concept a bit further: